minprog/cs50x-1718-1819/problems/hangman/hangman.md

 - `E--E`, containing `ELSE`.
 - `---E`, containing `HOPE`.

-Since the letters you reveal have to correspond to some word in your word list, you can choose to reveal any one of the above five families.
-There are many ways to pick which family to reveal – perhaps you want to steer your opponent toward a smaller family with more obscure words, or toward a larger family in the hopes of keeping your options open.
+Since the letters you reveal have to correspond to some word in your word list, you can choose to reveal any one of the above five patterns.
+There are many ways to pick which pattern to reveal – perhaps you want to steer your opponent toward a smaller family with more obscure words, or toward a larger family in the hopes of keeping your options open.
 In this assignment, in the interests of simplicity, we'll adopt the latter approach and always choose the largest of the remaining word families.
-In this case, it means that you should pick the family `----`.
+In this case, it means that you should pick the pattern `----`.
 This reduces your word list down to

 	ALLY  COOL  GOOD